sallyklpoon/python-functions/README.md

 is drawn, it will be added to the result list, and we will have to decrease the number of objects we need by 1.
 These steps contribute to the automation of the function.

-**Abstraction:** There is no need to create a specific function to random sample, but trusting that the black box of SAMPLE() will, undoubtedly, return 6 unique, random numbers within a given range.
-Using this helper function, we can easily change the length of the list we want and the range.
+**Abstraction:** There is no need to create a new helper function to randomly select numbers.
+In this module, I blindly trust that the black box of SAMPLE() will, undoubtedly, return 6 unique, random numbers within a given range.
+Using this helper function, we can easily change the length of the list we want, and the range by modifying the parameters passed to SAMPLE().

 **Algorithms/Automation:** In my 'guess' of the black box in random SAMPLE(), there is a process of automation where a number will continue to be drawn until we reach the end of the specified k number of elements we want.
 In addition to